cybercongress/chaingear/README.md

 - Fill out `.toml` file in accordance with [specs](#specification-of-.toml-file).
 - Pull request

-cyber•Fund's Team in short time will review your work and commit changes
+cyber•Fund's Team in short time will review and merge it.

 ### Requirements